 Some people may not benefit from tests (see Does Everyone Need a Test?).

 Diagnostic tests are done to find the cause of people’s symptoms.
 When choosing tests, doctors take the following into consideration:

 The most likely diseases are identified based on the medical history and physical examination, taking into account each person's specific findings and medical background.

 In general, doctors prefer tests that are

 However, not all tests have all of these favorable features.
-Doctors must use their experience and education to select the best tests for each patient.
+Doctors must use their experience and education to select the best tests to recommend for each patient.

 There are many reasons why a person may not be able to have the doctor's first choice of test for a certain disease.
 The following are just a few examples: